sanskar26/Stability-simulations/README.md

 # Stability-simulations
-Course Project Thermodynamics of materials- Simulations to predict stability of different Iron Oxides
+Course Project Thermodynamics of materials- Simulations to predict stability of different Iron Oxides Codes are available both in Matlab and Python programming languages.

 Please Refer this to understand the theory behind and the Readme.pdf for getting info about the codes.